ElasticDash-Official/CosyVoice/backend_integration_guide.md

 ```

 ### Notes:
-- Ensure the `stream_service.py` script is running and the socket path matches the client code.
+- Replace `<server-ip>` with the actual IP address or hostname of the server running the service.
-- The service sends audio data in chunks with a length-prefix framing.
-Ensure the client processes the framing correctly.
+- Ensure the service is running and accessible on port 50000.

 ---